-- 60. Subject to the provisions of this Act, the Fund must be applied for the following purposes: - (a) Meeting the liability of the Fund referred to in section 58; - (b) paying expenses incurred in operating the Board and the Fund, including the payment of remuneration or allowances and other service benefits to employees; - (c) paying expenses incurred by the Board in investigating and establishing the validity of claims referred to in section 58; - (d) paying all expenses and legal costs incurred by the Board for the purpose of recovering money from the persons whose wrongful conduct gave rise to the claim; - (e) refunding the costs or any portion thereof incurred by a claimant in establishing a claim or attempting to recover the whole or a portion of the claim from the person whose wrongful conduct gave rise to the claim; - (f) paying legal expenses incurred in defending a claim made against the Fund, or otherwise incurred in relation to the Fund; - (g) paying premiums in respect of contracts of insurance entered into in terms of section 78; - (h) paying allowances to members of the Board in relation to their services or their reasonable travelling and accommodation expenses incurred in relation to the affairs of the Board and the Fund; - (i) paying fees and expenses to the Council or its structures in respect of any function performed as agent for the Fund; - (j) contributing to the establishment and operating costs of the Council or its structures so far as these cannot be covered by their income derived from other sources; - (k) paying costs relating to the detection or prevention of theft of trust money; - (l) refunding the bank charges or any portion thereof paid by an attorney in relation to the keeping of a trust account; - (m) paying interest in relation to section ???; - (n) paying expenses relating to any function performed in terms of this Act; and
+- 73. Subject to the provisions of this Act, the Fund must be applied for the following purposes, namely- - (a) meeting the liability of the Fund referred to in section 71; - (b) paying expenses incurred in operating the Board and the Fund, including the payment of remuneration or allowances and other service benefits to employees; - (c) paying expenses incurred by the Board in investigating and establishing the validity of claims referred to in section 71; - (d) paying all expenses and legal costs incurred by the Board for the purpose of recovering money from the persons whose wrongful conduct gave rise to the claim; - (e) refunding the costs or any portion thereof incurred by a claimant in establishing a claim or attempting to recover the whole or a portion of the claim from the person whose wrongful conduct gave rise to the claim;

-(o) paying the costs or a portion of the costs incurred by an attorney in relation to the obtaining of a Fidelity Fund certificate.
+- (f) paying legal expenses incurred in defending a claim made against the Fund, or otherwise incurred in relation to the Fund; - (g) paying premiums in respect of contracts of insurance entered into in terms of section 91; - (h) paying allowances to members of the Board in relation to their services or their reasonable travelling and accommodation expenses incurred in relation to the affairs of the Board and the Fund; - (i) contributing to expenses incurred in establishing and operating the Office of the Ombud in terms of section 67(6)(b); - paying fees and expenses to the Council or its structures in respect of any function performed as agent for the Fund; - (k) contributing to the establishment and operating costs of the Council or its structures so far as these cannot be covered by their income derived from other sources; - (l) paying costs relating to the detection or prevention of theft of trust money; - (m) refunding the bank charges or any portion thereof paid by an attorney in relation to the keeping of a trust account; - (n) paying interest in relation to section 71; - (o) paying expenses relating to any function performed in terms of this Act; and - (p) paying the costs or a portion of the costs incurred by an attorney in relation to the obtaining of a Fidelity Fund certificate.